 Dissatisfaction with breast size and appearance can lead to a lack of self-confidence and feelings of disappointment with your body.
-Breast augmentation, sometimes combined with a breast lift, increases the size of your breasts and creates symmetrical, balanced breasts.
+Breast augmentation, also referred to as augmentation mammoplasty & sometimes combined with a breast lift, increases the size of your breasts and creates symmetrical, balanced breasts.

 Find out more about breast augmentation:

 - Benefits of Breast Augmentation

 - Saline vs. Silicone Breast Implants

 - Sientra (Gummy Bear) Breast Implants

 Addressing Breast Asymmetry